sparkbox/cachebust/README.md

 `npm install cachebust`

-This is the recommended way to use to use cachebust is to either add your input data in `package.json` or in a `cachebust.config.json` file. (see config).
+The recommended way to use `cachebust` is to either add your input data in `package.json` or in a `.cachebust.config` file. (see config).

 ## Running

-`cachebust`: will create your fingerprinted assests & replace those names inside the target "template files" as specified in the package.json file or the cachebust.config.json file.
+`cachebust`: will create your fingerprinted assests & replace those names inside the target "template files" as specified in the package.json file or the .cachebust.config file.

 If you need to restore your template files, you can run: `cachebust restore`